 All used stamps available are cancelled to order.
 At least the editor in over 25 years of collecting Vietnamese stamps has never seen postally used stamps that were off cover.

-There is a re-occuring plate error on the 100 Dong stamps on which the red dot under “D” and to the right of “100” is missing.
-Here is a mint block of four with the error stamp at the top right.
+There is a re-occuring plate error on all stamps on which the red dot under “d” and to the right of the numeral value is missing.
+Here is are three blocks of four (10D, 20D and 100D) with the error stamp each time on the right side of the pair:

 Complete letters with these stamps are exceedingly rare.
 By definition they were only used on under-paid incoming domestic or international letters.
 That meant that the only way to collect covers was inside Vietnam.
 Due to the very humid climate that destroyed paper in a matter of years, perpetual warfare in the country and a chronic raw material shortage virtually all of the envelopes that may have carried these stamps were destroyed.
 The editor has only seen these two envelopes that bear them.
 They are both ex Klewitz.
 Klewitz wanted to collect all of North Vietnam’s stamps on cover and so was already tuned in to them in the late 1950’s.
 These two covers represent modern rarities.